The Shops of Woburn Sands

 No. 1 James Harbert was a local lace dealer who pulled down the old cottages on this site, and built these premises sometime between 1820 and 1830.
 The original building has been much extended over the years.
 James died in 1854, leaving his property to his daughter, Hannah, who continued in the house until she died in 1903, when the property, along with many others in The Square, were sold to the adjoining owner, Thomas Hudson.
 He was a butcher and Woburn Sands’ first postmaster.
 He converted the building to business premises, and it became a grocer’s shop, with the first tenant being J. W. Tansley (1903 – 1920).

-The Second World War brought further enterprise, when one end of the shop was rented out as a chemist.
+The Second World War brought further enterprise, when one end of the shop was rented out as a chemist (Wynn’s Pharmacy).
 This passed through two or three hands and then reverted to the Lancaster family, who completely remodelled the premises, and the whole ground floor stocked a wide range of clothes, haberdashery, gifts and toys.
-It was now run by Leslie’s two daughters.
-The righthand side (1a) was later seperated off and became the home for Pete Lowe’s butchers (Veronica Leigh Lancasters son-in-law) when they moved around from Aspley Hill in 1984, and traded there till 2012.
-After trading as White and McLeod, cards and gifts for a couple of years, it is now (2017) Shelley Hanson Gift & Homeware.
+It was then run by Leslie’s two daughters.
+The righthand side (1a) was later separated off and became the home for Pete Lowe’s butchers (Veronica Leigh Lancasters son-in-law) when they moved around from Aspley Hill in 1984, and traded there till 2012.
+After trading as White and McLeod, cards and gifts for a couple of years, it is now (2020) Shelley Hanson Gift & Homeware, in conjunction with the Flower Boutique, who moved up from No.45.

 No. 5 This land had been purchased in 1905 by Fisher, the Woburn printer, but he did not build on it.
 It is said the remaining part was purchased by Alfred Allnutt of Edgbury to build a daughter-church, or hall, but again, nothing was done, and when the Edgbury estate was broken up in 1921, Barclays purchased the land for a bank.
 This too fell through, and it wasn’t until 1928 that the whole was acquired by Frederick Summerford, the Salford builder, who erected the furniture shop established by Joseph W. Smith.
-It was Weatherheads, the electrical retailer and service centre (1975 – 2005), then used by Biker Den, the motorbike accessories shop (2006 – 2008), who had moved around from Aspley Hill.
+It was Weatherhead’s, the electrical retailer and service centre (c.1960 – 2005) who had moved around the corner from no.2 Aspley Hill, then used by Biker Den, the motorbike accessories shop (2006 – 2008), who had also moved around from Aspley Hill.
 From 2006 to 2012, it was Woburn Zens Chinese restaurant, and after a lengthy planning debate, Tesco opened a supermarket here.

 Next comes the entrance to Downham Road.